mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 In summary:

   1. We wrote the test `string_tok_test`.
-  2. Implemented the function `tok_string` to satisfy the test we made
+  2. Implemented the function `tok_string` to satisfy the test we made.
-  3. Refractored until `string_tok_test` was passed
+  3. Refractor the test until `string_tok_test` was passed.